ezsystems/ezpersonalization-documentation/docs/ecommerce_plugins/oxid.md

     ./modules/yoochoose/yoochoose/..

-The folder structure of having `yoochoose` inside another `yoochoose` folder is correct.
+Don't worry if you see a `yoochoose/yoochoose/` in the directory tree.
+This is correct.

-If you have a subfolder `Mediaopt` inside the modules directory, please remove it.
+If you have a subfolder `Mediaopt` inside the `modules` directory, please remove it.
 It is an old version of the plugin.

 ## Activation